jkutner/jkutner.github.com/_posts/2016-05-16-java-truststore-keystore-from-env-vars.md

         ...
 ```

-To fix this, we'll add the service's certificate to a TrustStore used by the HTTP client.
+To fix the error, we'll add the service's certificate to a TrustStore used by the HTTP client.

 The certification can be downloaded at [http://www.selfsigned.xyz](http://www.selfsigned.xyz) (this is a sample service I created
-just for the purpose of testing self-signed certs).
-Copy the certificate shown on the page from
+just for the purpose of testing self-signed certs), or you can run this command on *nix platforms to set it as an environment
-and including the `-----BEGIN CERTIFICATE-----` to `-----END CERTIFICATE-----`.
-Then set this
-as an environment variable.
-On Mac OS X you can run this command:
+variable.

 ```
-$ export TRUSTED_CERT="$(pbpaste)"
+$ export TRUSTED_CERT="$(curl http://www.selfsigned.xyz/server.crt)"
 ```

+One Windows you'll need to use the `set` command.

 Now modify your Java class by adding this code to the begining of the `main` method: